ShauryaPandey/FIEAGameEngine_Documentation/README.md

      float DamagePerSecond{ 0.0f };
 };
 ```
 We want to expose this class (and objects of this class) to our scripting language.
 That means any time an object of type Foo is created, we want to create Scope objects which mirror those Foo objects.
 We want to make this “mirroring” easy to code.
-Attributed class enables custom C++ classes to have 2 way binding with their parent Scope.
 To create that mapping, the following are the key ideas.
 ```C
     struct Signature
     {